 You’ll find instructions for planting seeds on the back of the seed pack.
 If you are planting a nursery plant, a divided plant or a rooting stem, fill your pot 3/4 of the way full with a mixture of compost and potting soil.
 Plant your herb in the center and add some more potting mix/compost around it.
 Water well and keep away from direct sun but in a location with plenty of light.

-Where Should I Place the Pots?
+Where Should I Place my Indoor Herb Garden?

 A sunroom will work best.
 If you don’t have a sunroom, choose a sunny window.
 A south-facing window will work great during the winter.
 Your herbs will do good with 5-7 hours of light a day.